 Welcome To The Autistic Community

 This handbook welcomes newly-diagnosed autistic people, or autistic people who have just learned of their diagnosis, to the Autistic community.
 It addresses the most common questions that people may have about their diagnosis, emphasizes that they are not alone, and celebrates their new identity.
-This booklet is available in two versions: Adolescent (intended for those at or around a 6th grade reading level) and Adult.
+This booklet is available in two versions for two different age groups: Adolescent and Adult.

 An Autistic View of Employment